jtabbert/vault-pki-demo/README.md

 # vault-pki-demo

-This repo is to be used with the following instruqt lab.
-This instruqt lab is private
+This repo is to be used with the following Instruqt lab.
+This Instruqt lab is private.

 https://play.instruqt.com/hashicorp/tracks/vault-managing-secrets-and-moving-to-cloud